 What is sepsis?

 Sepsis is a major health problem.
-In the US, several thousand persons are affected with severe associated morbidity and mortality rates in the range of 25-50%.
+In the U.S., mortality rates due to sepsis range from 25-50%.
 Comparable figures have been reported for other parts of the world, including Europe and South America.